 Although large-scale web sites still require considerable development effort, there are today several options for establishing a web presence using tools designed for non-programmers.
 This course gives students understanding of and experience with installing and customizing websites using tools such as Blogs, Wikis, content management systems, and website toolkits.

 Cross Media Foundations

-This course introduces students to the graphic media industries by studying the history, culture, technology, markets and workers.
-The course provides an orientation to the production concepts, working environments, hardware and software tools, languages, working standards and cultures of the industry.
+This course introduces students to the graphic media industry by studying its history, culture, technologies, markets and workers.
+The course provides an orientation to production concepts, working environments, hardware and software tools, languages, working standards and cultures of the industry.

 Typography and Page Design

 The course provides an introduction to the theoretical and practical foundations of typography and page design.
-Students will study the history, aesthetics, and technology of typography.
-Projects will include design and production methods, using current software tools and fonts for typography in print and screen display.
-Students will apply their acquired knowledge to make informed decisions in the practice of typography.
+Students study the history, aesthetics, and technology of typography, and current methods of page composition.
+Projects include design and production methods, using current software tools and fonts for typography in print and monitor display.
+Students will apply their acquired knowledge to make informed decisions in the practice of typography and page composition.

-This course addresses the skills and competencies necessary to create, manage and edit digital images and digital video.
-This course introduces students to digital hardware, software, and terminology and addresses the process from acquisition, to manipulation and output of raster files.
+This course covers skills and competencies necessary to create, manage and edit digital images.
+Students work with digital hardware, software, and learn relevant terminology.
+Various processes of image reproduction from acquisition to manipulation, and output of optimized files are addressed.

 For all bachelor’s degree programs, a strong performance in a college preparatory program is expected.
 Generally, this includes 4 years of English, 3-4 years of mathematics, 2-3 years of science, and 3 years of social studies and/or history.

 Specific math and science requirements and other recommendations